There are a lot of current events going on in our world that can be scary for kids to hear.

 You might wonder how to talk to your kids about these current events.

-One thing to understand is that your children are going to hear about these events one way or another.
+One thing to understand is that your children will hear about these events one way or another.

-Children can learn about things from their peers, social media, or overhearing adult conversations.
+Children can learn things from their peers, on social media, or by overhearing adult conversations.

-This fear often comes from a place of wondering who will take care of them if something happens to their parents.
+This fear often comes from wondering who will care for them if something happens to their parents.

 Keeping these tips at the forefront of your mind will help make these conversations with your kids a little easier on both of you.